IgorSusmelj/pytorch-styleguide/README.md

 ## IDEs

 ### Code Editors
-In general we recommend the use of an IDE such as visual stuio code or PyCharm.
-Whereas VS Code provides syntax highliting and autocompletion in a relative light weight editor PyCharm has lots of advanced features for working with remote clusters.
+In general, we recommend the use of an IDE such as visual studio code or PyCharm.
+Whereas VS Code provides syntax highlighting and autocompletion in a relatively lightweight editor PyCharm has lots of advanced features for working with remote clusters.

 #### Setting up PyCharm to work with a Remote Machine
 1. Login to your remote machine (AWS, Google etc.)